tme-osx/TME-AIX/jupyter-mpgu-sample01.md

-# Sample Code for Model Design with TF Disribution Strategy
+# Sample Code for Model Design with TF Disribution Strategy with Multi-GPU

 ```
 import tensorflow as tf